enazoe/camera_calibration_cpp/README.md

 ### Dependency

-- opencv(just get coners)
+- opencv(just get corners)
 - Eigen3
 - ceres

-If you want to build this project on windows, may be you can get the [windows-ceres](https://github.com/tbennun/ceres-windows) project.
+If you want to build this project on windows, you perhaps need [windows-ceres](https://github.com/tbennun/ceres-windows) project.

 ### Reference